Chris McDougall’s “Born to Run” was published in May 2009.

 8. Ultra Caballo Blanco.
 Speaking of his race, on March 2, 715 athletes representing 15 countries—including more than 400 Raramuri runners—started the 12th annual Ultra Caballo Blanco, a 50-mile race and celebration of “running free” among all cultures of running people.
 True started the race to help ensure nutritional sustenance to both the physical and cultural survival of the Raramuri people.
 For each loop completed, runners receive vouchers for maize, beans, rice, flour and non-GMO seed corn.
 (Non-local runners donate their portions back to the locals.)
 Blankets and food are also given to Raramuri runners and their families who come down for the race.
 Miguel Lara Viniegras, a local Raramuri runner, won this year’s race in 6:39:16.
-The 13th annual Ultra Caballo Blanco 50-mile race and celebration is scheduled for March 1, 2015, but was canceled due to violence related to drug cartels.
+The 13th annual Ultra Caballo Blanco 50-mile race and celebration was scheduled for March 1, 2015, but was canceled due to violence related to drug cartels.

 9. Born to Run Ultramarathon.
 Following True’s “Run Free” theme, photographer Luis Escobar is hosting his fourth annual Born to Run Ultramarathon event on May 17-18.
 After gaining access to an 8,000-acre ranch in Los Olivos, Calif., four years ago, Escobar, who was a friend of True, decided to create an intimate social event where people could get together, camp, sing, share some beers and run—a lot.
 The event has grown from 75 people to a projected 500 participants for this year.
 This year several Raramuri runners will take part in the race thanks to online fundraising efforts.